GraphiteEditor/Graphite/node-graph/README.md

 			any.into_type_erased()
 		})
 	},
-	// Defines the input, output, and parameters (where each parameter is a function taking in some input and returning another input).
+	// Defines the call argument, return value, and inputs.
 	NodeIOTypes::new(concrete!(Image<Color>), concrete!(Image<Color>), vec![fn_type!((), f64))]),
 ),
 ```